Leonardo-Boss/suckless-site/suckless.org/donations.md

 able to continue to write, support and host the high quality software that makes all of our lives easier.

-You can donate through [PayPal](https://paypal.com/) using Anselm's gmail address: garbeam@gmail.com
+You can donate through [PayPal](https://paypal.com/) using our treasurer's address: finance@suckless.org

+Or direct through a bank transfer:

+	payee: suckless.org e.V.
+	IBAN: DE80 7002 2200 0020 1481 28
+	BIC: FDDODEMMXXX

 We'd like to thank all people who have donated or are donating in one way or another to a suckless.org related project.
 Your generosity of time and/or money